-O. PROVISION OF PRE-FINALIZATION AND POST FINALIZATION SERVICES

-- 1. Pre-Finalization Services - a.
-Prior to the adoptive placement, the agency will provide the adoptive parent with the child study inventory; child-specific financial and medical resources (known or anticipated, including subsidy information); child's life book; materials and photographs the biological parent requests be given to the adoptive parent as authorized by the ODJFS 1693, "Ohio Law and Adoption Material;" the biological parent's first name when authorization is given on the ODJFS 1693; the child's social security number; written information describing types of possible behavior from children who have experienced abuse or neglect, along with suggested interventions; and a written report of specified offenses if a child has been adjudicated as delinquent. - b.
-Within four days after placement for adoption, the caseworker responsible for supervising the placement shall contact the family.
-A face-to-face visit with
+O. PROVISION OF PRE-FINALIZATION AND POST FINALIZATION SERVICES adoptive parent as authorized by the ODJFS 1693, "Ohio Law and Adoption Material;" the biological parent's first name when authorization is given on the ODJFS 1693; the child's social security number; written information describing types of possible behavior from children who have experienced abuse or neglect, along with suggested interventions; and a written report of specified offenses if a child has been adjudicated as delinquent.